Character Creation Options

 A roll of 20 on a stabilization check is a critical success and restores the creature to 1 hit point.
 A roll of 1 on this check is a critical failure and counts as two failed checks.
 Creatures with the toughness feat gain a +2 on stabilization checks.

 Under this system, a creature who takes damage equal to double their full hit point total in one attack automatically dies.
-For example, a 3rd level fighter with a 12 Constitution (23 hit points) would automatically die if they take 46 damage in a single attack.
+For example, a 3rd level fighter with a 12 Constitution (23 total hit points) would automatically die if they take 46 damage in a single attack.
+This threshold is not affected by temporary hit points or damage taken.

 # Magic Item Creation

-Item Creation feats are permitted, but there are some clarifications and rulings that need to be kept in mind.
+Item Creation feats are permitted, but there are some clarifications, rulings and house rules that need to be kept in mind.

 ## Item Creation Feats and Starting Wealth